rharendy/south-korea-trip/_markdown_files/17-snu-korea-uni.md

 ---
 layout: default
-tittle: Visiting SNU and Korea University - Day 2
+title: Visiting SNU and Korea University - Day 2
 ---
 Sure, let's detail Day 2 of your itinerary, including train and bus schedules for visiting Seoul National University and Korea University: